kkolozvari/SFI-MVLEM-3D/index.md

 ## Example

 Specimen TUC (Constantin 2016) is analyzed using the SFI-MVLEM-3D.
-Figure 2a shows the photo of the test specimen and the multidirectional displacement pattern applied at the top of the wall, while Figure 2b-c show the SFI-MVLEM-3D model of specimen TUC.
+Figure 2a shows the photo of the test specimen and the multidirectional displacement pattern applied at the top of the wall, while Figure 2b-c show the SFI-MVLEM-3D model of specimen TUC. **To access example files click on "View on Github" at the top of the page.**

 ![TUC_Model2](https://user-images.githubusercontent.com/53920372/110258396-47e4ee80-7f57-11eb-9a7c-bc179c2eba76.jpg)<br/>
 **Figure 2: SFI-MVLEM-3D Model of specimen TUC**